 - Turn on your video: In smaller meetings, turning on your video allows others to see you and your body language.

 - Touch up appearance: Zoom wants to make sure you’re looking your best, so turn on the touch up appearance feature to present a more polished looking appearance when you display your video to others.

 - Virtual background: If your computer supports it, Zoom’s virtual background feature is a fun way add a background.
 Want to feel like you’re on campus?
 Download some of the free BU stock images and set one as your virtual background!

 - Raise your hand to speak: This feature is great in larger meetings where you can virtually raise your hand when you’d like to speak so the presenter can call on you.

 - Test your settings: Make sure you’re looking and sounding good before the meeting by testing your audio and testing your video a few minutes before your meeting is scheduled to start.
 There are also Zoom test meetings you can join anytime to log in and familiarize yourself with the system.

 - Save your meeting chat: You have a few options to save in meeting chats for later reference.
-Please note that the person saving the chat will also save any private messages (sent or received), but you will not see private messages of others.
+Please note that the person saving the chat will also save any private messages they sent or received, but they will not see private messages of others.